swagtop/nixos/README.md

 This is where I keep all of my important personal configurations, including my dotfiles, Nix packages, and NixOS configurations.
-These things are organized into their own subdirectories, to have some sort of structure, I haven't put too much thought into this.
+These things are organized into their own subdirectories, to have some sort of structure, which haven't put too much thought into.

 ## Features